lovebrew/lovepotion/README.md

 Linux, Windows and Mac OSX if setup properly.

 #### How do I load my game?

-Games are loaded either from a `game` folder placed in the same directory as LövePotion is, or if LövePotion is built as a CIA, it's loaded from romfs which is created at compile time.

-To put your game in romfs, compile LövePotion with a `game` folder in the same directory.
+Games are loaded either from a `game` folder placed in the same directory as a built 3dsx, or loaded directly from RomFS if LövePotion is built with a `game` folder in its directory.

 #### How do I run this?